simone-schneider/simone-schneider.github.io/_pages/publications.md

 Schneider, S. & Velthuis, O. "Managing intimacy: How sex workers negotiate boundaries on webcam platforms."
 Revise and Resubmit, *Sexualities*.

 Schneider, S. "Caring for yourself and caring for your partner?
 The discursive legitimisation of infidelity on dating platforms."
-Submitted to *New Media & Society*.
+Under review at *New Media & Society*.